Get Tech Tips

 Furnace Air Temperature Rise

 Every gas furnace data plate/tag has a specification for the temperature rise through that furnace.
-It is shown in a range, like 50-80° or 45-75°.
-Those two numbers are the lowest recommended temperature rise, and the highest allowed temperature rise through the furnace is usually a 30° difference.
+It is shown in a range like 50-80° or 45-75°.
+Those first two numbers are the lowest recommended temperature rise; the highest allowed temperature rise through the furnace is usually a 30° difference.
 When possible, we want to get the rise toward the center of that range.
 So if our return air temperature is 70 degrees, the lowest supply air temperature we would want on the 090 furnace on the chart below is 95.
 The highest allowable supply air temperature for that unit would be 125, with the ideal being 110.
-We can attempt to do that through a combination of proper commissioning practices, primarily setting the airflow properly in heat.
+We can attempt to do that through a combination of proper commissioning practices, primarily setting the airflow properly in heating mode.

 Air temperature rise is the difference between the temperature of the return and the heated supply air from the furnace.
 Temperature rise must be measured during installation and must be within the range on the furnace rating plate.
-This is important not only for the longevity of the furnace but also for customer comfort.
+Air temperature rise is important not only for the longevity of the furnace but also for customer comfort.